 Superman (2025)

 Just came back from seeing Superman, and I really enjoyed it!
-It wasn't perfect, but boy was it an improvement on past movies.
+It wasn't perfect, but it was at least a huge improvement on past movies.
 I bought a Superman shield popcorn bucket, and giddily cradled it the entire way home.
 Dunno what I'll put in it, but I want it on my desk.
-Aaah, it feels so nice to be this excited about new Superman content.
+Aaah, it feels so nice to be this excited about new Superman content again.
 I'm waiting a day or two to start watching the rest of the Sandman to give myself adequate time to geek out over this first.

 Yay